KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 #### 3.4.5 Using a trained network to generate predictions on new data

-You can generate the likelihood of reviews being positive by using the predict method:
+- You can generate the likelihood of reviews being positive by using the predict method.

 #### 3.4.6 Further experiments